 This ministry is a real joy and privilege and we are blessed to have a group of people in the parish who serve in this way.
 Extraordinary ministers are to be 'fully initiated Catholics, at least 16 years of age, who are in good standing with the Catholic Church and in the community, and regular participants in the sacramental life of the church'.
 As this is a particularly special ministry in the Church, often people are asked personally to take on this ministry.

-If you feel you are being called to Eucharistic Ministry please speak with Fr Michael or Fr Gregory and, after a time of discernment, formation to deepen understanding of the Eucharist and the ministry, and some practical training, you may be added to the rota.
+If you feel you are being called to Eucharistic Ministry please speak with one of our priests and, after a time of discernment, formation to deepen understanding of the Eucharist and the ministry, and some practical training, you may be added to the rota.